GabrielBrotas/course-platform/README.md

 ```

 ## Features
-- users
+- students
-  - [X] user should be able to login
+  - [X] student should be able to login
-  - [X] user should be able to register
+  - [X] student should be able to register
-  - [ ] user should receive an email when register
+  - [ ] student should receive an email when register
-  - [ ] user should be able to enroll in a course
+  - [X] student should be able to enroll in a course
-  - [ ] user should receive an email when enroll in a course
+  - [ ] student should receive an email when enroll in a course

 - courses
-  - [ ] an administrator should be able to create a course
+  - [X] an administrator should be able to create a course
-  - [ ]